clj-commons/aleph/CONTRIBUTING.md

 ## Updating dependencies

-There’s some extra steps to test when updating dependencies:
+There are some extra steps to test when updating dependencies:

 1. After you've made your changes to `project.clj`, be sure to rerun the tests with `lein test`.